Frequently Asked Questions

 Each session is conducted via video or phone for 50 minutes.
 We will kick off our sessions with an initial discovery session where we discuss your concerns and goals.
 Homework is often provided at the end of our sessions.
 For each session thereafter, we will spend the first 5 minutes reviewing your homework (what went well, what went poorly).
 Therefore, homework is expected to be completed as accurately as possible since your gains and next steps will depend on it.
 We will then focus on an important topic for the next 30-40 minutes of the session.
 We will end the session with a brief summary of what we discussed and set homework for the week.

-Each session will be conducted online through a program called Jane App.
+Each session will be conducted via telephone or online through a program called Jane App.
 This program is HIPPA, PHIPA, and PIPEDA compliant to ensure confidentiality and protection of your private information.
 Before your first session, you will receive a link via email to access our sessions moving forward.

-If you are unsure what you are struggling with, I recommend taking the Free Mental Health Assessment.
-If you are struggling with choosing between approaches, I recommend you schedule a 15-minute consultation and we can figure out the perfect support for you.
+If you are struggling with choosing between approaches, I recommend you schedule a free consultation and we can figure out the perfect support for you.

-- Typically views mental health as an illness needing treatment.
+- Views mental health as an illness needing treatment.

 - Counselling may also take a client-centered approach that allows clients to direct the focus of their sessions which may result in unpacking many additional concerns.